City & Guilds NVQ Level 2 in Hospitality and Catering

 How will I be assessed?

-Assessment will only take place when the candidate feels confident and ready.
+Assessment will only take place when the candidate feels confident and ready to be assessed.

 Entry requirements